mlaursen/react-md/docs/src/components/DiscoverMore/Contributing/README.md

 occurs.
 The active branch will be whatever version number that is currently being developed with an `x`.
 So if the next release is `v1.0.1`, the active development branch will be `release/1.0.x`.

-Before you can do any work, make sure to fork the `react-md` repository via github and then you can follow these steps.
+Before you can do any work, make sure to fork the `react-md` repository via GitHub and then you can follow these steps.

 ```bash